Georgetown University Virtual Immersions & Experiential Work (VIEW) Program

 Marketing/Social Media Projects

 - We are looking for a content creator to produce engaging social media posts and develop a social media campaign targeting our audience within healthcare.
 While it is not necessary to have a healthcare background, we are looking for a student who is passionate to make an impact for the elderly.

 - Research and write a series of articles focused on marketing techniques and business development tools tailored to a $122B sports industry.
 Students will work on writing concisely and with client focus.
 Where available, students may also work on grant proposals.
 Articles will be published in company’s digital resource center and disseminated via various social media channels.
 Articles may also be cross published in industry media publications, as appropriate.

 - We are seeking multiple students to help us with grant proposal writing.
 These roles will be high-responsibility with coaching and frequent check ins.
-Time Commitment is 5 hours/week.
-Preferred Qualification(s): Some interest in and familiarity with economics, political science, and/or activism.
+The time commitment is 5 hours per week.
+Preferred qualifications: Some interest in and familiarity with economics, political science, and/or activism.

 The VIEW program generally takes place in January and June with this general timeline.